KWOK XINYU VANESSA

 MoMA Event Motion Graphic

-A MoMA COMMUTE-ENVIRONMENT MOTION GRAPHIC
+MOTION GRAPHIC

 A motion graphic that highlights the "Art inSight: Thomas Schütte" event held at The Museum of Modern Art (MoMA) on October 17, 2024.
 This event was part of MoMA's Art inSight program, designed for blind and low-vision visitors, featuring a gallery experience focused on the works of artist Thomas Schütte.
 The design for this motion graphic serves as an extension to the publication Blurry Light?, a thoughtful exploration of astigmatism and its impact on visual perception, connecting the broader themes of vision and accessibility in the arts.